wesbos/es6-articles/06 - Arrow Functions Introduction.md

 ### Turn it into an Arrow Function

-The first thing you do with an arrow function is, simply delete the keyword `function` and add in what's called a fat arrow.
+The first thing you do to create an arrow function is simply deleting the keyword `function` and add in its place what's called a _fat arrow_.
 It looks like this: `=>`

 ```js
 const fullNames2 = names.map((name) => {